kevinpollet/kevinpollet.dev/src/pages/how-to-use-your-dockerignore-as-a-whitelist/index.md

 # Ignore everything
 *

-# Allow files and folders with a pattern starting by !
+# Allow files and folders with a pattern starting with !
 !lib/**/*.js
 ```